magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ### Anchor links to sections

-If you need reference a section inside your article, you don't need to create a separate anchor.
+If you need to reference a section inside your article, you don't need to create a separate anchor.
 They’re automatically generated at publishing time for all H2-H6 headings.
 The anchors are generated from header by making all words lowercase and using "-" for separating words.

 Example: